 Associated Students Business Committee (ASBC): The Associated Students Businesses Committee is an eight-member standing committee consisting of four students and four non-student University representatives chaired by the AS Vice President of Business and Finance.
 ASBC is primarily responsible for setting and approving the policies and procedures of the operations of the AS businesses as well as reviewing, monitoring, and approving short- and long-term strategies and one-year operating plans.
 Meeting agendas are available online here.
 For more information contact the chair at email@example.com.

-Bell Memorial Union Committee (BMUC): The Bell Memorial Union Committee is a 10-member standing committee chaired by the AS Vice President of Facilities and Services consisting of seven students and three University appointed non-students.
+Associated Students Facilities Committee (ASFC): The Associated Students Facilities Committee, formerly known as Bell Memorial Union Committee (BMUC), is a 10-member standing committee chaired by the AS Vice President of Facilities and Services consisting of seven students and three University appointed non-students.
 This committee is responsible for establishing procedures and policies for the use of the Bell Memorial Union and all programs and services funded by the student union fee, including the Wildcat Recreation Center.
 This committee also plans for any future construction or lease of facilities for AS use.
 Meeting agendas are available online here.
 For more information contact the chair at firstname.lastname@example.org.

 Social Justice and Equity Committee (SJEC): The Social Justice and Equity Committee is a funding council chaired by the AS Director of Social Justice and Equity.
 This committee acts as the representative body of the diverse and multicultural community, advocating for equitable and inclusive policies and procedures throughout the University and statewide.
 SJEC is open for all students to come and voice any questions, comments or concerns for the diverse opportunities, events and community on our campus.
-This committee also sponsors the Multicultural Night in the fall and International Festival in the spring.
-All meeting agendas are made available to the public at least 72 hours in advance if a meeting will be held.
 For more information, please contact the chair as firstname.lastname@example.org.

 Legislative Affairs Council (LAC): The Legislative Affairs Council is chaired by the AS Commissioner of Legislative Affairs.
 This council is responsible for keeping the student body informed of all legislative action that affects students, empowers students to vote by coordinating a campus-based voter registration each semester there is an election, as well as hosting various forums of a political nature.
 For more information, please contact the chair at email@example.com